clinical-meteor/cookbook/readme.md

 **Community News - 0.6.5**

-With the recent release of version 0.6.5, lots of applications and packages broke broke.
+With the recent release of version 0.6.5, lots of applications and packages broke broke, and people are seeing ``TypeError: Object # has no method 'methods'`` errors all over the place.
 Here's a quick rundown on getting apps back up and running again.

 ````js
 // try running the following